+Positions Regarding Climate Change Laws and Regulations

+The OLC Group supports laws and regulations regarding climate change such as the Act on the Rationalization etc. of Energy Use and the Act on Promotion of Global Warming Countermeasures.
+We annually submit reports of our energy use, progress against the targets of energy

+Waste Reduction

-FY 2018 energy consumption and CO2 emissions at Tokyo Disney Resort as well as other data are indicated here.
-Environmental Impact Status of Tokyo Disney Resort Environmental Commitments Waste Reduction ♥ Policies and Regulations ♥ Management Structures ♥ Actions and Performances Policies and Regulations \ Increasing Recycling Rates With more than 30 million Guests visiting our Theme Parks, the Tokyo Disney Resort is much like a town.
-The OLC Group promotes waste reduction and recycling programs and is making aggressive efforts to reduce our impact on the environment. 🖈 Medium-term Target in Waste Management We work to reduce waste by upholding the medium-term target of reducing the amount of daily combustible waste by 3% from the FY 2015 level to 110 g per Guest by FY 2020.
-We will also continue to rigorously enforce the proper separation of different types of waste, and promote recycling. g/Guest 150 100 50 0 FY 2015 FY 2016 FY 2017 FY 2018 • Amount of daily combustible waste per Guest Amount of daily combustible waste per Guest \ \ \ OLC Group's Environmental Policy The OLC Group undertakes environmental activities in line with Our Environmental Policy. > Our Environmental Policy Management Structures \ Structures to Promote Waste Management The OLC Group has established an Environmental Action Committee to promote the environmental activities of the Group.
-This committee is chaired by Officer in charge of Social Activity Promotion Department and is responsible for planning and setting targets for the company's environmental activities.
+Management Structures Actions and Performances

+Increasing Recycling Rates

+With tens of millions of Guests visiting our Theme Parks each year, the Tokyo Disney Resort is much like a town.

+The OLC Group promotes waste reduction and recycling programs and is making aggressive efforts to reduce our impact on the environment.

+Medium-term Target in Waste Management

+We work to reduce waste by upholding the medium-term target of reducing the amount of daily combustible waste by 3% from the FY 2015 level to 110 g per Guest by FY 2020.
+We will also continue to work on resource saving, by rigorously enforcing the proper separation of different types of waste, and promoting recycling.

+Amount of daily combustible waste per Guest

+The OLC Group undertakes environmental activities in line with Our Environmental Policy.

+Our Environmental Policy

+Structures to Promote Waste Management

+The OLC Group has established an Environmental Action Committee to promote the environmental activities of the Group.
+This committee is chaired by the Executive Director in charge of Social Activity Promotion Department and is responsible for planning and setting targets for the company's environmental activities including climate change.
 Positioned under the Environmental Action Committee, the Subcommittee on Waste Management conducts fact-finding surveys, devises strategies for addressing environmental issues, and implements initiatives to reduce environmental impact.

-Going forward, we intend to keep enhancing our environmental management structure, operate our business in harmony with the environment. \ OLC Group Waste Management Policy The OLC Group has adopted a group-wide waste management policy and is sharing this philosophy within the group in an effort to promote waste disposal methods that are kinder to the environment.
-Actions and Performances
+Going forward, we intend to keep enhancing our environmental management structure and operate our business in harmony with the environment.

+OLC Group Waste Management Policy

+The OLC Group has adopted a group-wide waste management policy and is sharing this philosophy within the group in an effort to promote waste disposal methods that are kinder to the environment.

+Recycling Programs

-Tokyo Disney Resort's Rigorous Waste Sorting 🗶 \star \star The waste generated at the Tokyo Disney Resort is carefully sorted by Cast Members in accordance with detailed sorting criteria in order to recycle as much of our waste as possible.
+Rigorous Waste Sorting

+The waste generated at the Tokyo Disney Resort is carefully sorted by Cast Members in accordance with detailed sorting criteria in order to recycle as much of our waste as possible.

 We recycle a wide range of resources including cardboard boxes, kitchen waste, plants, edible oils, plastic bottles, plastic wrapping materials, other plastic waste, copy paper, newspapers and magazines, paper cups, paper packages, empty cans, empty bottles, metal and wooden chips.
 These are sent to specialized facilities for recycling.

-Garbage bins allowing Guests to separate liquids and other types waste from general waste have been installed; waste is collected by Cast Members
+Garbage bins allowing Guests to separate liquids and other types of waste from general waste have been installed

+Waste is collected by Cast Members